-If you are planning to bring a Frenchie home or you already have a Frenchie puppy, you need to know about some of the common health issues to which they’re predisposed.
-Knowing these issues will help you identify and treat them early so you and your pet can live a happy life.
+If you are contemplating buying a Frenchie puppy, or you already have a Frenchie, it is a good idea to know about some of the common health issues of this breed.
+Understanding these issues can help you identify and potentially treat them early so you and your pet can live a happier life.

 In this blog, we will discuss some common French Bulldog health issues and how to care for them.

-French Bulldogs prefer to stay in a cool and comfortable atmosphere.
+French Bulldogs prefer a cool and comfortable environment.
 Since they don’t sweat like humans, they cool their bodies by panting.
-So, if their nostrils are blocked because of BOAS, it can be difficult for them to cool down.
-So, keep them in an air-conditioned room on hot or humid days.
+Since their nostrils are not as open as longer nosed breeds, it can be difficult for them to cool down effectively.
+They should not be taken out on very hot, humid days, unless they are resting in the shade.
+They will do much better in an air-conditioned room during the heat of the day.

-You can take your Frenchie for a walk in the morning or evening when the temperature is colder.
+You can take your Frenchie for a walk in the morning or evening when the temperature is cooler.
 Also, make sure they stay hydrated throughout the day.

-Most common French Bulldog health issue is ‘allergies’.
-Skin allergies most often present when a Frenchie is 1-3 years old.
-The French Bulldog health issues are three main types of dogs allergies:
+The most common health issues in French Bulldogs are allergies.
+Skin allergies most often manifest when a Frenchie is 1-3 years old.
+These French Bulldog health issues are of three main categories:

-- Contact allergies: they might be allergic to bedding, flea powders, dog shampoos, and other chemicals.
-Identify it and avoid contact with your dog.
+- Contact allergies: A Frenchie could be allergic to grass, bedding, flea powders, dog shampoos, chemicals, and other materials.
+If possible, identify the culprit and avoid it..

-- Inhalant allergies; these are caused by airborne allergens like pollen, dust, and mildew.
-Their treatment depends on the severity of the allergy.
+- Inhalant allergies; These are caused by airborne allergens like pollen, dust, and mildew.
+These may be hard to avoid, although keeping them inside during certain times of the year may be helpful.

-If you notice any skin issues in your dogs, then that might be an allergy.
+If you notice any skin issues in your dogs, it might be an indication of an allergy.
 Common signs of allergies include:

 - Hot spots